 It’s a creepy, scary, and also somewhat bittersweet world of humanity who must survive in enclaves while the hoards of zombies roam the land — zombies who might have been family or friends.
 Mayberry does an amazing job at making the zombies pitiful and the zombie hunters’ job (so to speak) heartbreaking but necessary.
 At age 15, Benny must either fight zombies like his brother Tom or find a different job, or else his rations will be halved.
 So many of the “zoms” are people he once knew – and loved – and soon Benny learns there are people in the world who are worse than the zombies.

 The Passage by Justin Cronin (SERIES) (ages 17+)

-This is an adult chapter book that scared the cr*p out of me– but it was such a page turner and would work for young adults.
-The twist is the scary dudes aren’t really zombies but are killing as if they were zombies with one mind and lots of smarts after an infection the government gives prisoners goes wrong.
+This is an adult chapter book that scared the cr*p out of me– but it was such a page-turner and would work for young adults.
+The twist is the scary dudes aren’t really zombies but are killing with their intelligent hive mind after an infection the government gave the prisoners goes very wrong.
 It’s so well written that I kept reading.
 ONLY read at your own risk.
 Seriously.
 Freaky.

 Download my "Can't Put 'Em Down" book lists for your kids ages 3 - 13.

 Also, I'll send you a bonus "23 Reasons to Read" printable poster!